cseanburns/electronic_resource_mgmt/lectures/10-licensing-basics.md

 This week, after reading the material, I want you to focus on the Regan article and some of the questions raised there.
 Regan raises important questions about the licensing process and about effective communication and advocacy.
-This week, I want you to comment on these things, and I want you to answer some of the questions that Regan raises.
+This week, I want you to comment on these things, and I want you to answer some questions that Regan raises.
 You can do that by searching the web and library websites.
 In fact, at the beginning of the semester I asked you to subscribe to the SERIALST email list.
 It's now time to draw upon that and any discussions you've seen in those lists that are related.
 You can usually search the archives of those lists, if you want.
 Regan also mentions some other sources, such as [LIBLICENSE][liblicense] and [copyrightlaws.com][cclaws].
 Any of these are fair game for discussing, but the latter is a commercial entity that provides material and tutorials for a kind of tuition.
 It might be useful to know about it but explore only if you want.
 However, LIBLICENSE provides model licenses as well as links to [additional model licences][add_models], including the above mentioned California Digital Library Standard License Agreement.
 The LIBLICENSE model license includes even more details, such as types of authorized uses, and the new ones include:

 * course reserves
 * course packs